 Accipiters

-There are three species of Accipiters in North America.
-The smallest is the Sharp-shinned Hawk, the medium sized is the Cooper's Hawk and the largest is the Northern Goshawk.
-(There are 47 species of Accipiter world-wide).
+There are 47 species of Accipiter world-wide with three species of Accipiters in North America.
+The smallest is the Sharp-shinned Hawk (about the size of a robin), the medium sized is the Cooper's Hawk (about the size of a crow)and the largest is the Northern Goshawk (about the size of a Red-tailed Hawk).

 Cooper's Hawk Sharp-shinned hawk Sharp-shinned hawk